padiketeku/EarthObservation101-Practicals/Activity-15- Classification Accuracy Assessment.md

 At the end of this activity, you should be able to:

 - Perform stratified random sampling of points or pixels
-- Validate a classification model using error matrix
+- Validate a classification model using an error matrix
-- Adjust error matrix table
+- Adjust an error matrix table
-- Determine the spatial extent of cover classes using adjusted error matrix
+- Determine the spatial extent of cover classes using an adjusted error matrix
 - Interpret accuracy metrics